What to Discuss With Your Kids Before They Study Abroad

 Common sense

 It isn’t safe to be wandering alone in Los Angeles or New York or Chicago at 3:00 am.
 It’s also not safe to be wandering around Rome or London or Tokyo at 3:00 am.
 Common sense is universal.
-Students studying together should have plans to meet up or check in at certain times.
-They should not interact with people who just don’t seem right—“stranger danger!”—and they should not travel alone after certain hours.
-Basically, everything that kids learned in kindergarten holds true.
+Students who are studying abroad with a program should stick together with their peers and have plans to meet up or check in at certain times.
+Basically, everything that kids learned in kindergarten holds true about stranger danger and trusting your gut.
 They just need to be smart.

 Keeping in touch

-Keeping in touch with kids who are abroad provides peace of mind and is a great way to see if everything is going okay.
-Modern technology makes this very easy.
-Simply add Skype to their portable electronic device and add an international text and talk plan.
+Your students keeping in touch while they’re abroad will provide peace of mind.
+Modern technology makes this very easy without worrying about expensive international calls.
+Simply use tools like Facebook Messenger and add an international text-and-talk plan if it’s not too pricey.
 Then set up a time each day or week to chat with your kids and see how they’re doing.

 Cultural norms

 Cultural norms and customs vary throughout the world.
-Some may seem highly unusual to Americans, while some of our customs may seem highly unusual to other cultures.
-For the most part, they are not better or worse—just different.
-There is not so much of a safety issue here, but learning local customs can make studying abroad less stressful to say the least.
-For instance, most metropolitan cities in Europe do not serve “tap” water, so expect to pay for water at the table.
-In Italy, customers must carry their paper receipt with them until they are about 400 yards away from a shop or stall.
+Some may seem highly unusual to students, while some of ours may seem highly unusual to other cultures.
+For instance, most metropolitan cities in Europe do not serve “tap” water, so students should expect to pay for water at the table.
+In Italy, customers must carry their paper receipts with them until they are about 400 yards away from a shop or stall.
 And many European trains will have a small restroom that passengers can use for free, but the station restroom often costs one euro to use.
+Learning local customs can make studying abroad less stressful.

 Meeting locals

-It would be very unusual for a student to have their own car while studying abroad, so they should get to know the local transportation system.
+Students studying abroad heavily rely on their own two feet and the resources at their disposal, so they should get to know the local transportation system.
 Most European cities have excellent public transportation, but it can be confusing to read the bus or train maps in a foreign language.
-Many smaller towns stop their city-to-city trains after 5:00 or 6:00 pm.
-Travelers should research this prior to leaving the United States and always travel with a friend for their first day trip.
+Many smaller towns may stop their city-to-city trains after certain times of night.
+Travelers should research this prior to leaving and always travel with a friend for areas they’re unfamiliar with.

 Like what you’re reading?